Elise Riley, PhD

 |American Public Health Association Conference, Women's Caucus||2010||Highest Scoring Abstract Regarding Violence against HIV-Infected Homeless Women|

-Trained as an epidemiologist, Dr. Riley is interested in how clinical and behavioral factors converge to influence health.
-Her community-based research focuses on co-morbidities and competing risks in very low-income populations, with an emphasis on housing instability and associated conditions.
+Trained as an infectious disease epidemiologist, Dr. Riley is interested in how clinical, biological and behavioral factors converge to influence health.
+Her community-based research focuses on co-morbidities and competing risks in very low-income populations, with an emphasis on homelessness and associated conditions.
 She works with a team of multidisciplinary investigators and postdoctoral fellows on a research program that includes “Polysubstance Use and Health Outcomes Evaluation” (PULSE).
-PULSE investigates the combined influences of substances (medications, illicit drugs and licit drugs), as well as HIV, on the cardiac health of homeless women.
-The goal of the study is to provide clinical tools for risk assessment in order to reduce mortality in this population.
+PULSE investigates the combined influences of HIV, co-infections and substance use (medications, legal drugs like alcohol and illegal drugs) on the cardiac health of homeless women.
+The aim of the study is to provide clinical tools for risk assessment in order to reduce morbidity and mortality in this population.
 Her additional works in progress include the “Applications and Research in Care for HCV” (ARCH) Study, which aims to update HCV treatment engagement paradigms for HIV/HCV co-infected safety net patients.
-The goal of her overall program is to inform health care delivery and prepare junior investigators for careers in patient-oriented research.
+The goal of Dr. Riley’s overall program is to inform health care delivery and prepare junior investigators for careers in patient-oriented health disparities research.

 Derived automatically from this person's publications.